poanetwork/hbbft/tests/README.md

 let _step = net.send_input(123, input).expect("algorithm failed");
 ```

-While the resulting step is returned, it needn't be processed to keep the network going, as its message are automatically added to the queue.
+While the resulting step is returned, it needn't be processed to keep the network going, as its messages are automatically added to the queue.

 Instead of targeting a node in particular, the same input can be sent to all nodes: